History

 January 1994

-In renewing the Laser Microbeam Program (LAMP) grant funded by the National Institute of Biomedical Imaging and Bioengineering, a second “M” is added to LAMP to indicate the Institute’s further specialization in medical applications.
-In the late 1970’s, Dr. Berns established the Laser Microbeam Program (LAMP) with the goal of developing tools for selectively altering small regions of living cells to study cell and organelle function.
+In renewing the LAser Microbeam Program (LAMP) grant funded by the National Institute of Biomedical Imaging and Bioengineering (NIBIB), a second “M” is added to LAMP, creating LAMMP, to reflect the Institute’s further specialization in medical applications.
+In the late 1970’s, Dr. Berns established the original LAser Microbeam Program with the goal of developing tools for selectively altering small regions of living cells to study cell and organelle function.

 • Photonic Incubator Launch